• Home |

 • Muzzle Energy: 1,282 ft-lbs

-You can burn through a lot of 223 Remington ammo when shooting an AR, so you don't want high-end expensive ammo, but you need a reliable round that will allow your firearm to operate smoothly.
+You can burn through a lot of 223 Remington ammo when firing an AR.
+You may not want high-end expensive ammo, but you *do* need a reliable round that will allow your firearm to operate smoothly.

 Best 223 Hunting Ammo

-The 223 is not the most popular hunting round because it lacks the power to harvest big game ethically.
-However, in some states, you can use a .223 Rem for deer hunting, and it is a solid varmint round.
+The 223 is not the most popular hunting round, as it lacks the power to harvest big game ethically.
+You can use .223 Rem for deer hunting, in some states, however, and it is an indisputably solid varmint round.

-Winchester Deer Season XP 223 64-Grain Extreme Point Ammunition
+Winchester Deer Season XP 223 64 Grain Extreme Point

 Winchester Deer Season XP 223 Rem Ammo - 20 Rounds of 64 Grain Extreme Point Ammunition